codinghare5/astro-static-site/src/pages/posts/simple-misunderstandings-major-problems.md

 and can be easily solved through a better mutual understanding of people's motives.
 This applies both to autistic and non-autistic employees.

-If you need help with any issues similar to the ones described above, please **[contact us](/contact)** and we may be able to quickly resolve the problem.